-Risk Policy Administration Limited, trading as Psyon, and all companies in the PS Group involved in providing services to our clients (we or us) are committed to protecting and respecting your privacy.
-[Currently, under the Data Protection Act 1998 (“DPA“), and] from 25 May 2018 under the General Data Protection Regulation as implemented into UK law (“GDPR“), we are required to provide you with certain information about what data we hold about you and any family members or other dependants (“Dependants“) that you or they provide, and how we use it.
+Psyon is a trading name of Risk Policy Administration Limited, which is an appointed representative of Punter Southall Health and Protection Limited, and part of the Hyperion Insurance Group.
+Psyon, and all companies in the Hyperion Insurance Group involved in providing services to our clients (we or us) are committed to protecting and respecting your privacy.
+Under the General Data Protection Regulation (“GDPR“), we are required to provide you with certain information about what data we hold about you and any family members or other dependants that you or they provide, and how we use it.

-Our Data Protection Officer is Suneeta Padda whose contact details are set out below.
+Our Data Protection Officer is Owen Davies whose contact details are set out below.

 Click on the links that relate to you below to see what personal data we process about you.
 The information we will or may process about you is:

-We may provide the service to our client through any member company of the PS Group.
+We may provide the service to our client through any member company of the Hyperion Insurance Group.
 In such case, they will act as controllers and will comply with the terms of our agreement with our client and this privacy notice.

 We may also occasionally share your data with our legal and other professional service providers, when necessary to obtain appropriate advice.